-We’re located just a 45 minute drive from the Hoh Rainforest and Sol Duc Hot Springs, and about an hour from Cape Flattery (most Northwestern point in the lower 48 states) and the Makah Reservation and Cultural Museum at Neah Bay.
+We’ve located just a 45-minute drive from the Hoh Rainforest and Sol Duc Hot Springs, and about an hour from Cape Flattery (most Northwestern point in the lower 48 states) and the Makah Reservation and Cultural Museum at Neah Bay.
 Rialto Beach, spectacularly rugged and log-strewn, is just 3 miles away.
 The Quileute Tribe resides 9 miles away at La Push, as well as First Beach at LaPush and Olympic National Park’s Second and Third Beaches (not to be confused with Beaches 1-3 south of Kalaloch).

 Olympic National Park Area Beaches

 View Tidetables to help plan your time at the beaches.
 Rialto Beach, the only drive-to beach in the immediate area, is a spectacular, driftwood-strewn beach on the north side of the Quileute river about 3 miles from the Manitou Lodge.
 The surf is generally heavy, the driftwood logs huge, and the sunsets are magnificent.
 The Rialto crescent extends for about 1.5 miles and ends with two towering sea stacks, tidal pools, and “Hole-in-the-Wall”, a surf-carved tunnel in a headland.
-The 18 mile hike north from Rialto Beach to Cape Alava is a favorite with backpackers.
+The 18-mile hike north from Rialto Beach to Cape Alava is a favorite with backpackers.

-First, Second and Third Beaches extend south from the mouth of the Quileute River.
+The first, Second, and Third Beaches extend south from the mouth of the Quileute River.
 These beaches are long, flat crescents popular with photographers due to sea-stacks (a well-known sea-stack complex, the “Quileute Needles”, lies just offshore), tidal pools, and eagles.
 Access to Second and Third Beaches requires hikes of 0.5 to 1.5 miles, respectively.
 The headlands at First Beach and Second Beach can’t be passed, but one can backpack south from Third Beach along the coast for about 17 miles to Oil City.